linetanck/Decom_NN_WiSe_22_23/README.md

 Final submission Julia Hose (3044818), Karoline Tanck (3044699)

 ### Description of each file:

-final_model.py: our own final model enhanced with external code
+final_model.py: own final model that has a steadily rising loss

-loss_up_model-py: own model that has a steadily rising loss
+one_last_attempt.py: our model enhanced with external code

 keras_attempt.py: a previous independent version of the model using keras